mbezjak/napalm/README.md

    you cannot name a plugin `foo-bar`.
 Instead use `fooBar` or `foo_bar` or `foobar`...

+## Security
+Napalm evaluates any plugin as a bash script using `source` builtin command.
+Combine that with the ability to add your own plugins and you have a receipe for disaster.

+Since you can add your own plugins it's expected that you many more plugins will be installed.
+Probably download from someplace.
+If you do, treat it like any other bash script - potential source of malicious hazard.
+Examine it beforehand. napalm plugins should generally be extremely small.
+Just a couple of lines specifying from where to download a program and what do with it afterwards.
+If you see something longer or out of the ordinary be extra suspicious.

+For reason described above it's recommended never executing `napalm install` as root.
+Example `sudo napalm install potential_rootkit 1.0`.

 ## License
 Project uses MIT license.
 Check LICENSE file for more info.